Skip to content

 Automatic dependency cleanup

-Removes packages that were installed only as dependencies but are no longer needed:
+Removes packages that were installed only as dependencies but are no longer required:

 sudo apt autoremove

-# (for yum/dnf such packages are removed automatically during remove/update)
+# (for yum/dnf such packages are removed automatically on remove/update)

-sudo apt clean # delete ALL .deb files from the cache
+sudo apt clean # remove ALL .deb files from cache

-sudo apt autoclean # delete ONLY obsolete .deb files
+sudo apt autoclean # remove ONLY outdated .deb files

 Useful alternatives